 I had removed the seeds from my peppers, so I ended up with a fruity, sweet heat that would be pretty universally pleasing.
 If making it again, I'd leave the seeds in to give it a fiery intensity, placating my need for something spicy and giving new meaning to the "hot" in hot dog.

-- 1/2 pound hot green peppers (such as jalapeños or serranos), stemmed, seeds removed for a more mild relish
+1/2 pound hot green peppers (such as jalapeños or serranos), stemmed, seeds removed for a milder relish

-- 1/2 pound hot red peppers (such as fresnos or cherry peppers), stemmed, seeds removed for a more mild relish
+1/2 pound hot red peppers (such as fresnos or cherry peppers), stemmed, seeds removed for a milder relish

 Place peppers and onions in workbowl of a food processor fitted with steel blade.
 Pulse until peppers and onion are finely chopped.